 Estimate exterior house painting prices near you, for regular paint, clear poly of ceramic coating, based on house size, number of coats, paint type, number of doors/windows, prep work, and many other options.

-Basic house exterior painting costs about $2800-$3200 for a 1500 sq. ft. ranch.
+Basic house exterior painting costs $2,800-$3,200 for a 1500 sq. ft. ranch house.
 However, painting costs vary greatly depending on whether you need extensive prep work and rot repair, geometry and height of your home, and type of paint/coating.

-Estimating the Cost to Paint Your House Exterior Now:
+Estimate The Cost To Paint Your House Exterior Now!

 See costs in your area Start Here - Enter Your Zip Code